avivmag/Micro-Service-Framework/README.md

 # Micro Service Framework

-The program is composed of two main parts:
+This program is composed of two main parts:
 1. A simple, yet, powerful micro-service framework.
 2. Implementation of a simple shoe store application on top of the framework.